ndsev/zserio-tutorial-java/README.md

 and may generate HTML documentation.
 For a complete overview of available options, please refer to the [Zserio Compiler User Guide](https://github.com/ndsev/zserio/blob/master/doc/ZserioUserGuide.md#zserio-compiler-user-guide).

 So let's generate some Java code.
-Because zserio compiler is not available in this repository, we have prepared `build.xml` which will download the latest zserio compiler release together with corresponded Java runtime library from Maven central repository and generate Java code.
-So, it's enough just to run the following
+Because zserio compiler is not available in this repository, we must download the latest zserio compiler release together with corresponded Java runtime library from Maven central repository.
+For example, it's enough just to run the following command:
-command:

 ```
-ant
+mvn dependency:copy -Dmaven.repo.local="build/download" \
+        -Dartifact=io.github.ndsev:zserio:LATEST \
+        -DoutputDirectory="build" -Dmdep.stripVersion=true
 ```

 After download, you can find out the latest zserio compiler in directory `build` and regenerate